 Length per Period - For your fixed period, configure the default period length.
 Your retainers can run for as little as 1 week, or for as long as 10 years.

-Billing Type - Pre-paid or Post-Paid
+Period Billing - Pre-paid or Post-Paid

 b) Post-Paid - Charge the client at the end of the period for the value used.
 Useful when a client agrees to a billable rate for all work you complete for activities logged over a period.